OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 > Category: development-time and runtime control
 > Permalink: https://owaspai.org/goto/dataminimize/

-Data minimize: remove or anonymize data fields or records (e.g. from a trainin set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation.
+Data minimize: remove data fields or records (e.g. from a training set) that are unnecessary for the application, in order to prevent potential data leaks or manipulation.

 Purpose: minimize the impact of data leakage or manipulation

+A typical opportunity to remove unnecessary data in machine learning is to clean up data that has just been for experimental use.

 A method to determine which fields or records can be removed is to statistically analyze which data elements do not play a role in model performance.